thycotic/ss-docs/users/removing-deactivated-user-pii/index.md

 1. Click the user name link for the desired user.
 The View User Page appears.

 1. Click the **Remove Personally Identifiable Information** button.
 A confirmation dialog box appears.

     > **Important:** Once you confirm, the user cannot log on SS.
 Click the Cancel button if you are not positive this is what you want to do.

     Clicking the OK button will change these to random values:

     - Username
     - Display name
     - Password
     - Personal folder name
     - Personal group name
     - RADIUS username

     In addition:

-   - The user’s AD GUID is cleared
+    - The user's AD GUID is cleared
-   - The user’s email address is removed from their record
+    - The user's email address is removed from their record
-   - The user’s name is replaced with “\<redacted\>" in event audits
+    - The user's name is replaced with "\<redacted\>" in event audits
     - The PII removal is recorded in the user's audit

 1. Click the **OK** button.
 The removal begins.
 Once complete, the Remove PII button disappears for that user.

 1. (Optional) Run a query that scans the entire SS database for the removed strings.
 You may want to do this because the process cannot find *all* potential instances of USER PII throughout SS, such as that in secret names or notes.